The Texas Sibling Network strengthens and builds skills through education, community, and advocacy to support all family members.

 The Texas Sibling Network (TSN) creates a community for adult siblings of people with disabilities by adult siblings of people with disabilities.
 The Network provides support, resources, leadership, and advocacy skill building opportunities for siblings.
 It is recognized that siblings have very different experiences and visions and the aim is to provide a community to welcome and honor those experiences.

-The Texas Sibling Network is housed at Texas Center for Disability Studies (TCDS) as the state chapter of the national Sibling Leadership Network, There are currently chapters in Austin and Houston with plans to expand and create multiple chapters across Texas to represent every community.
+The Texas Sibling Network is housed at Texas Center for Disability Studies (TCDS) as the state chapter of the national Sibling Leadership Network, There are currently chapters in Austin, Houston, Lubbock, DFW, and Permian Basin with plans to expand and create multiple chapters across Texas to represent every community.
 The long-term vision is local chapters throughout Texas, on college and university campuses, to provide a hub of information for siblings.

 Partners currently include Texas Advocates and are working with several other disability organizations in order to be as inclusive, sustainable, and effective as possible.